 In between taking shots at one another, Democrats running for president took pointed, deserved shots at the president during the third Democratic debate Thursday night in Houston.
 But when the topic of Donald Trump‘s foreign trade policy, Kamala Harris had some time on her hands.

-While other candidates on the stage at the historically Black college Texas Southern University blasted Trump’s treatment of foreign allies, Harris took things one step farther with a simile that instantly had people buzzing on social media about a perfectly timed quip.
+While other candidates on the stage at the historically Black college Texas Southern University blasted Trump’s treatment of foreign allies, Harris took things one step farther with a metaphor that instantly had people buzzing on social media about a perfectly timed quip.

 Citing what she said was Trump’s “fragile ego,” Harris likened him to the eponymous character in the classic piece of literature, “The Wizard of Oz.”
 Saying that he talks a big game without actually backing any of it up, Harris said Trump was like the big disappointment when readers and viewers finally meet the actual wizard.

 “When you pull back the curtain it’s a really small dude,” Harris said with a straight face while the audience applauded.

 Harris’ “Wizard of Oz” analogy came after she, herself, appeared to be deflecting the persistent line of questioning about her record as a prosecutor that has dogged her campaign.
 ABC News correspondent Linsey Davis, a Black woman, asked the California senator why she appeared to now be backing away from her previous hardline legal stances that criminalized many people for nonviolent crimes.

 That moment came before the candidates kept bandying Barack Obama‘s name about during the first hour of the debate.
 The 44th president seemed to be omnipresent without actually being present at all.
 That was because former Vice President Joe Biden, who served loyally under Obama for both terms, has been eager to tout that relationship while riding the wave of supporters all the way to the top of the polls.